Dizzion-Developer/Portal-v1.0/README.md

 3. Click on Import menu and browse for migration_script.sql that is located in root directory(Portal)
 4. Click on 'Go' to import the script into dizzion DB
 5. Replace the existing source code with the new source code
+6. Enable php5-curl in the server
+7. Have renamed the file config/main.php to config/dev_main.php